 Best Sea Glass Beaches in Puerto Rico

-Old San Juan is one of the best places to find sea glass in Puerto Rico.
+From my own experience, I’d say that Old San Juan is the best place to find sea glass in Puerto Rico.

-The best sea glass beach in Puerto Rico is Playa del Capitolio in Old San Juan where you’ll find perfect, smooth sea glass.
+Playa del Capitolio in Old San Juan is where you’ll find the most perfect and smooth sea glass.
 This beach is situated just in front of the Capitol building.

 The Aguadilla and Rincon areas on the western coast are also great for beachcombing.